jeyabalajis/simple-rule-engine/README.md

 # simple-rule-engine

 A __lightweight__ yet __powerful__ rule engine that allows declarative specification of business rules and **saves tons of repeated development work**.
+This library has been packaged under this [pypi repository](https://pypi.org/project/simpleruleengine/2.0.0/)

 ## Key Features
 1. Ability to __declaratively__ author both Scoring and Decision Rules.